haleytelega/Social-Network-API/README.md

 - [License](#license)

   ## Installation
   What are the steps required to install your project?
-MongoDB, Mongoose and Express.js
+MongoDB, Mongoose and Express.js and use Insomnia to test routes.

   ## Usage
   Provide instructions and examples for use: n/a